The hidden gem village resort

 Welcome to the generous Alps

-Bonneval sur Arc is a real gem, a haven of peace and serenity at the foot of the Col de l'Iseran (Europe's highest road pass), on the edge of the Vanoise and Grand Paradis national parks in the Northern Alps.
-Here more than anywhere else, you can discover the atmosphere of the high mountains, grandiose landscapes and unspoiled wilderness.
+Bonneval sur Arc a true gem, a haven of peace and tranquility at the foot of the Col de l’Iseran (Europe’s highest road pass), on the edge of the Vanoise and Gran Paradiso National Parks in the Northern Alps.
+Here more than anywhere else, you can experience the atmosphere of the high mountains, with their magnificent landscapes and wild, unspoiled nature.

 Here, in an open-air movie set, you can let go, recharge your batteries, and participate in the simple local life of the authentic mountains, orchestrated by its inhabitants, with their characters and stories.